 The following is a guest post by Joshua Armstrong, whose story “Age of Consumption” appeared in Issue 16 of Typehouse.

 What can the role of dreams be in a writer’s process?
 Of course, one must be wary.
-Dreams on their own are boring, and so will be stories based too directly on actual dreams, or prose that comes off as ‘dreamy.’
+Stories about dreams are boring, and prose that comes off as ‘dreamy’ is probably to be avoided at all costs.
 On the other hand, the feel of dreams can be reproduced in writing to astonishing effect, for example by Kafka or, in a very different register, David Lynch.

 As a writer, however, I try to stay close to dreams.
 Occasionally I will use details from them as a catalyst for my creative writing.
 This was the case with the story I published in Typehouse, “Age of Consumption.”
 Sometimes to begin a piece of writing you just need a particularly persistent image, object, or phrase that you can start writing around.
 Dreams can supply these.